Have you ever wanted to foster but didn’t know what was involved? We have the answers to who, what, where, when, why and how!

 A loving home, a warm and safe atmosphere, structured environment, basic obedience commands and patience.

-You will also be asked to take your foster to various adoption events, help the rescue team learn more about your
+You will also be asked to take your foster to various adoption events and vet appointments.

 What happens when my foster gets adopted?